Mechanical Engineering Technology - 529

-- The program covers foundational engineering.
-It develops theoretical understanding.
-And it offers students the opportunity to apply their knowledge in advanced labs.
+- The program covers foundational engineering, develops theoretical understanding, and offers students the opportunity to apply their knowledge in advanced labs.

 What you will learn

 - Skills in robotics, PLC programming and CMM with embedded industrial certifications.

 - Technical communication, critical thinking and project management skills.

 - Principles of quality, advanced manufacturing and how to develop sustainable manufacturing processes.

 - Tailor your final year to suit your career of choice!
-Select among advanced technical options.
-The options include Automation, Advanced Manufacturing, Advanced Design, Metal Casting and Capstone Projects.
+Select among advanced technical options in Automation, Advanced Manufacturing, Advanced Design, Metal Casting and Capstone Projects.